 build-backend = "setuptools.build_meta"

-installs the right tools before the project can be built, avoiding errors related to missing dependencies.
+This section makes sure that pip installs the right tools before the project can be built, avoiding errors related to missing dependencies.

 - [tool]: This is the most commonly used section.
 It holds configurations for various tools.
 Some popular tools that make use of